jkytoela/wordrunner/readme.md

 	<h2 align="center">WordRunner</h2>
 </p>

-<p align="center">I made this project in order to practice TypeScript, get to know XState and create my first PWA!</p>
+<p align="center">I made this project in order to practice TypeScript, get to know XState and create my first PWA.
+It might be a bit overengineered for such a simple app...</p>

 <p align="center">Although, it's pretty neat how much you can comprehend, despite that you're reading really fast.
 Imagine how much more you could get done if you completed all of your required reading in 1/3 or 1/5 of the time?</p>